contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A woman who has previously been sealed must receive a cancellation of that sealing from the First Presidency before she may be sealed to another man in her lifetime.
 A man who has been divorced from a woman who was sealed to him must receive a sealing clearance from the First Presidency before another woman may be sealed to him (see [38.5.1.2](38-church-policies-and-guidelines.md#38512-sealing-of-living-members-after-divorce)).

-When the bishop and stake president recommend that a cancellation of sealing or a sealing clearance be granted, they submit an application to the First Presidency using the Leader and Clerk Resources system.
-Leaders who do not have access to the Leader and Clerk Resources tool may obtain an Application to the First Presidency form by contacting the Confidential Records Office at Church headquarters.
+When the bishop and stake president recommend that a cancellation of sealing or a sealing clearance be granted, they submit an application to the First Presidency using Leader and Clerk Resources (LCR).
+Leaders who do not have access to LCR may obtain an Application to the First Presidency form by contacting the Confidential Records Office at Church headquarters.
 Leaders should not contact the Office of the First Presidency to obtain a copy.
 Instructions are on the form.

 Before submitting the application, the stake president makes sure that the divorce is final.
 He also makes sure that the applicant is current in all legal requirements for child and spousal support related to the divorce.